ravendb/ravendb/docker/readme.md

     -Detached - runs the image in detached mode (Docker's `-d`)

-    -Config - allows to mount custom settings file from the host filesystem, absolute path is required
+    -ConfigPath - allows to mount custom settings file from the host filesystem, absolute path is required

     -Debug - runs shell in the interactive mode on the container (bash on Ubuntu, powershell on Windows)